sanger/traction-service/README.md

 On merging a pull request into develop, a release will be created with the tag/name `<branch>/<timestamp>`

 #### PROD
 Update `.release-version` with major/minor/patch.
-On merging a pull request into master, a release will be created with the tag/name from .release-version
+On merging a pull request into master, a release will be created with the release version as the tag/name